flutter/website/src/desktop.md

 {{site.alert.note}}
-  To compile a desktop app, you must build the app **on** the targeted platform: build a Windows app on Windows, a macOS app on macOS, and a Linux app on Linux.
+  To compile a desktop application, you must build it **on** the targeted platform: build a Windows application on Windows, a macOS application on macOS, and a Linux application on Linux.
   If you experience a problem that hasn’t yet been reported, please [file an issue][] and include "desktop:macos/linux/windows"